GitHub StatConverter

 On Windows, users need to install the Microsoft Visual Studio Tools (we've installed the 2019 community version, especially the C++ build tools) and also Git, which also needs to be on the system PATH.

-MacOS users need to install the XCode Command Line Tools (not the entire XCode, the CLT are sufficient)
+MacOS users need to install the XCode Command Line Tools (either from the entire XCode, otherwise the CLTs are sufficient).

 npm run dist